ITfoxtec/FoxIDs/docs/claim.md

 An authentication method issues two claims which can be read in the application registration and used in [claim transforms](claim-transform.md).
 The claims always apply to the last authentication method.
 The authentication method issued claims (default forward):

-- `up_party` contain the the authentication method name, the name is unique in a track.
+- `up_party` contain the the authentication method name, the name is unique in a environment.
 - `up_party_type` contain the the authentication method type: `login`, `oidc` or `saml`.

 A `sub` claim and an access token revived from an external Identity Provider is nested with a pipe symbol (|) after the up_party name.